Rick Campbell: Calgary Stampeders (second stint)

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 Campbell got his first opportunity to become a head coach, as he was named the first head coach in the history of the Ottawa Redblacks franchise.
 Campbell returned to his hometown for the first time as a CFL head coach on July 11, 2014 when the Redblacks played the Eskimos.
 The Eskimos would go on to defeat the Redblacks 27–11 in that game.
 Campbell won his first game as a CFL head coach on July 17, 2014 when the Redblacks defeated the Toronto Argonauts, 18–17.
 Despite the initial momentum, Campbell's team finished their inaugural season at 2-16, which was the worst record in the CFL.

 Campbell's second season saw a vast improvement as the Redblacks went from 2–16 in their inaugural season to a 12–6 record, which included clinching the franchise's first ever playoff berth.
 The Redblacks would also clinch a first round bye and home field advantage in the CFL East Division Finals.
 Under Campbell's tutelage, the Redblacks became the first Ottawa-based CFL team to have a winning record since 1979, along with being the first Ottawa-based CFL team to finish first in the East Division since 1978 and the first Ottawa-based team ever to finish with 12 regular season wins.

 Campbell won the Annis Stukus Trophy as the CFL's Coach of the Year on November 26, 2015.
 This special occasion also marked the first time in CFL history that both a father and son each won the award.
 Campbell guided the Redblacks to the 103rd Grey Cup game, in which the team fell 26–20 to the Edmonton Eskimos.

 Campbell's third season saw the team regress to an 8-9-1 record, but earned a dubious distinction of being the first division champion to win with a sub .500 record.
 Campbell guided the Redblacks franchise to their first Grey Cup championship, defeating the Calgary Stampeders 39–33 in overtime in the 104th Grey Cup.
 The victory was the first by an Ottawa franchise since the Ottawa Rough Riders won in 1976.